freifunk-berlin/bbb-configs/README.md

 ### 1. Install dependencies

+First install the dependencies.
+You can find what dependencies you need for your specific linux-distro [here](https://openwrt.org/docs/guide-developer/toolchain/install-buildsystem#linux_gnu-linux_distributions).

 Depending on your distro you might need to use a different package management system than `apt`.

 ```sh